New Cyber Incident Reporting Guidelines Unveiled

 • Determine what information your organization is willing to share to assist in recovery and resilience.

-Experts are closely monitoring how organizations adapt to these guidelines and whether they lead to improved incident response? times and better protection against cyber threats.
+Experts are closely monitoring how organizations adapt to these guidelines and whether they lead to improved incident response times and better protection against cyber threats.
 The goal is clear: a more informed and collaborative approach to cybersecurity can significantly enhance our defenses against the ever-evolving landscape of cyber threats.

-Canadian Cyber Centre News
+Covered by Canadian Cyber Centre News

 Related Pings